I need to be honest.

 Sometimes I feel like an odd-ball, looking for ways to make everything myself instead of buying it already made.
 Even if it means screwing up a bunch of batches before figuring it out.
 Essentially spending a ridiculous amount of time in the kitchen and, in some cases, spending more money learning how to do it than it would have cost to just buy the package.
 But I love it.
 And it does pay off.

-Anyway, the honesty in the post all came about because seriously, a couple years ago, I had no idea what Baba Ghanoush was.
+Years ago, I had no idea what Baba Ghanoush was.
 And then, I thought you could only buy it in stores, never make it at home.
 I've thought that with many things.
-Well, as you can guess, not anymore.
 Here's another one of those things, where yes, I spent more money and time figuring out how to make it than it would have cost me to buy it in the store.
 But hey - I controlled the ingredients, I learned something new, I could easily replicate it again and again, and the best part, I found a use for eggplant that most people enjoy. :)

 2 medium Eggplants